jorondo1/misc_scripts/init_ip34.md

 To work on ip34, you need a [Digital Research Alliance of Canada](https://ccdb.alliancecan.ca/security/login) account.
 Ask your director for their sponsorship code.

 # Setup your shell locally
 This will periodically send a signal to ip34 to make sure you don't spontaneously get logged out.
+You only need to do this once.

 ## Mac
 Open the Terminal app and run the following: